 2. Is it Shabby Chic or Just Plain Shabby?

 I’ve had MANY packaging fails from AliExpress, and I have always had the feeling, “Well, you get what you pay for,” and didn’t give it much thought.
 Until the other day when I got something in the mail and included in the shabby packaging was a small free gift.
-A simple little red string bracelet with a heart, and that small inexpensive gift instantly made be feel valued – enough to write a review, which I hardly ever do.
+A simple little red string bracelet with a heart and that small inexpensive gift instantly made me feel valued – enough to write a review, which I hardly ever do.